-21 Definition of "personal malice": As used in The Code, the term "personal malice" means dislike, animosity, ill-will or hatred based on personal characteristics, traits or circumstances of an individual that are not relevant to valid University decision making.
+20 Definition of "personal malice": As used in The Code, The term "personal malice" means dislike, animosity, ill-will or hatred based on personal characteristics, traits or circumstances of an individual that are not relevant to valid University decision making.
 For example, personnel decisions based on negative reactions to an employee's anatomical features, marital status or social acquaintances are intrinsically suspect.
-If reappointment is withheld because of personal characteristics that cannot be shown to impinge on job performance, a wrong likely has been committed.
-On the other hand, if personal characteristics can be shown to impede a faculty member's capacity to relate constructively to his or her peers, in a necessarily collegial environment, withholding advancement may be warranted.
-For example, the undisputed record evidence might establish that the responsible department chair declined to recommend a probationary faculty member for reappointment with tenure because of the faculty member's "unpleasant personality and negative attitude."
+If reappointment is withheld a personnel decision is made because of personal characteristics that cannot be shown to impinge on job performance, a wrong likely has been committed.
+On the other hand, if personal characteristics can be shown to impede a faculty member's capacity to relate constructively to his or her peers, in a necessarily collegial environment, withholding advancement the personnel decision may be warranted.
+For example, the undisputed record evidence might establish that the responsible department chair declined to recommend a probationary faculty member for reappointment with tenure- made the personnel decision in question because of the faculty member's "unpleasant personality and negative attitude."
 Disposition of such a case requires a determination of whether the personality and attitude impeded the faculty member's job performance.
 While the terms "ill-will," "dislike," "hatred" and "malevolence" may connote different degrees of antipathy, such distinctions make no difference in applying the fundamental rationale of the prohibition.
-Any significant degree of negative feeling toward a candidate based on irrelevant personal factors, regardless of the intensity of that feeling, is an improper basis for making decisions."
+Any significant degree of negative feeling toward a candidate based on irrelevant personal factors, regardless of the intensity of that feeling, is an improper basis for making personnel decisions."